White Pass Ski Area: Base facilities

 The day lodge has rental skis and boards, food, lockers, and a bar.
 Across the highway to the north, the White Pass Village Inn offers overnight accommodations.
+The base area also includes 2 restaurants, 3 bars and 3 convenience stores all spread throughout the mountain.
+There is also a Kracker Barrel which unlike the other facilities, operates year round offering small snacks, groceries, gas and more.

 History

-White Pass Ski Area opened in January of 1953.
+White Pass Ski Area opened in January 1953.
 The initial area only consisted of the Poma Face hill serviced by a number of Rope tows.
 Shortly after, the ski area built a Poma surface lift that ran from roughly in front of the present day lodge's location to the top of the Poma Face.